ServiceNow¶

 client_id, client_secret |

-For the OAuth modes, create an OAuth API endpoint client in ServiceNow (System OAuth → Application Registry).
+For the OAuth modes, register an OAuth application in ServiceNow (System OAuth → Application Registry) and copy its Client ID and Client Secret.

 3. Subscribe to the extension¶